 With a limited-time balance transfer offer, if you are approved you will pay a lower rate for a specific period of time.
-At the end of that specified period, any balance you have remaining will accrue interest at the standard rate for that particular card until you pay the balance off.
+At the end of that period, any balance you have remaining will accrue interest at the standard rate for that particular card.

 Here is an example of a balance transfer offer from American Express:

 - You get an interest rate of 0% on the amount you transfer for 15 months

 - There is no fee to transfer your balance as long as you request the transfer within 60 days of opening the card

 - After the 15 months are up, the interest rate on any remaining balance (and any new purchases you charge) will go up to the standard rate the card has approved for you.

 This is an especially attractive balance transfer offer because there is no fee for the transfer within 60 days of opening the card.
 On many balance transfer offers, there’s a fee of 2%-5% of the amount you transfer.